energinet-digitalisering/energirobotter-ros-workspace/elrik_bringup/README.md

 1. Turn on headset
 2. Plug USB cable into headset first, then put it on
 3. Plug cable into computer, and accept USB connection in the headset
-> If the `USB-C Port Disabled, water and debris` message pops up, restart the headset and try again.
+> If the "`USB-C Port Disabled, water and debris`" message pops up, restart the headset and try again.
 If that does not work, use the other end of the cable and try again.
 4. From terminal on PC, enable reverse port forwarding:
    ```
    adb reverse tcp:8012 tcp:8012